Ailko/Divisors_Cscharp/README.md

 ## ListDivisors
 List the prime factorization and all the divisors of a given number
-- This too uses the "res-divisibility" folder and its conetents.
+- This too uses the "res-divisibility" folder and its contents.